Automorphism groups of rigid affine surfaces: the identity component: Introduction

 Using Corollary \ref{cor} we show that the affine surface $Y=\PP^2\setminus \supp D$, where $D$ is a reduced effective divisor on $\PP^2$ with only nodes as singularities, is rigid if and only if $\deg(D)\ge 3$, see Example \ref{exa:plane-curve}.

-The first part of Theorem \ref{intro-fin-dim} was announced in \cite[Proposition 4.7]{KPZ}.
-Our approach goes back to the work of Danilov and Gizatullin \cite{DG}.
-Namely, the automorphism group $\Aut (Y)$ can be realized as a group of birational transformations between the NC-completions of $Y$, i.e., the completions $(X,D)$ with a normal projective surface $X$ and a normal crossing boundary divisor $D$ contained in a smooth part of $X$.
+Statement (a) of Theorem \ref{intro-fin-dim} was announced in \cite[Proposition 4.7]{KPZ}.
+Our approach goes back to the work of V.~I.~Danilov and M.~H.~Gizatullin \cite{DG}.
+Namely, the automorphism group $\Aut (Y)$ can be realized as a group of birational transformations between the NC-completions of $Y$, i.e., the completions $(X,D)$ with a normal projective surface $X$ and a normal crossing boundary divisor $D$ contained in the smooth locus of $X$.

+The opposite of rigidity is the property of generic flexibility.
+One says that $Y$ is \textit{generically flexible} if the subgroup $\SAut(Y)\subset\Aut(Y)$ generated by all the $\Ga$-subgroups of $\Aut(Y)$ acts on $Y$ with an open orbit.
+By a celebrated Gizatullin theorem, see \cite{Giz71b}, extended by Adrien Dubouloz to normal affine surfaces, see \cite{Dub04}, a normal affine surface $Y$ non-isomorphic to $\A^1\times (\A^1\setminus \{0\})$ is generically flexible if and only if the dual graph $\Gamma(D)$ of a minimal completion $(X,D)$ of $Y$ by a normal crossing divisor $D$ is linear.